pprevos/r4h2o/manuscript/r4h2o_06_visualise.md

 Some data visualisations in engineering remind me of a [Jackson Pollock](https://en.wikipedia.org/wiki/Jackson_Pollock) painting (Figure 6.1).
 Engineers love to maximise the number of visual elements in a graph, with lines and colours splashed across the screen.
 Adding too much information to a chart and using too many colours reduces its usability.
 When visualisation is not aesthetic, it becomes harder to interpret, which leads to the wrong conclusions and can even deceive the user.

-{width: 70%, alt: "Jackson Pollock, Blue Poles number 11.", align: middle}
+{width: 70%, alt: "Jackson Pollock, Blue Poles number 11.", align: center}
 ![Figure 6.1: Jackson Pollock (1952) _Blue Poles number 11_.
 Drip Painting in enamel and aluminium paint with glass on canvas (National Gallery, Canberra.
 Source: Wikimedia).](resources/06_visualisation/bluepoles.jpg)

 Perhaps a good data visualisation should look more like a painting by [Piet Mondrian](https://en.wikipedia.org/wiki/Piet_Mondrian) who is famous for his austere compositions with straight lines and primary colours (Figure 6.2).
 Using art to explain data visualisation is not an accidental metaphor because visual art represents how the artist perceives reality.
 This comparison between Pollock and Mondrian is not a judgement of their artistic abilities.
 For Pollock, reality was chaotic and messy, while Mondrian saw a geometric order behind the perceived world.

-{width: 50%, alt: "Piet Mondrian, Composition in Red, Yellow and Blue."}
+{width: 50%, alt: "Piet Mondrian, Composition in Red, Yellow and Blue.", align=center}
 ![Figure 6.2: Piet Mondrian (1928) Composition with red, yellow and blue.
 Oil on canvas (Municipal Museum, the Hague).](resources/06_visualisation/mondrian.jpg)

 Edward Tufte is an American statistician who is famous for his work on visualisation.
 Tufte introduced the concept of the data-ink ratio.
 In simple terms, this ratio expresses the relationship between the ink on the paper that tells a story, and the total amount of ink on the paper.
 Tufte argues that this ratio should be as close to one as possible.
 In other words, we should not use any graphical elements that don't communicate any information, such as background images, redundant lines and text.